Dykota Spiess broke a 6-6 tie with a three-run home run to lead the Catamounts to a 9-7 win over No. 24 Appalachian State to claim the series.

 Prior to Western Carolina: Played for his father, Brad, as the head coach of Richlands HS baseball team where he earned three All-Southwest District honors and was the Virginia Player of the Year in 2011 when hit a career-best .524 with a career-best 11 home runs ...
 Was a two-time All-State player and earned All-Region three times ...
 Set school career records for hits (134) - including a single-season best 48; batting average (.525); triples (24); home runs (19) and stolen bases (40) ...
 Is the first student-athlete from his high school to sign a scholarship to play NCAA Division I baseball ...
 Received a scholarship from the Allstate Foundation at teh VHSL Achievement Award Luncheon ...
 Was also a three-year starter on his high school football team, twice earning All-State honors at defensive back, wide receiver and return specialist ...
 Set the school record for career interceptions while also becoming the program's first-ever, two-year captain.

 Personal: Full name is Bradley Stuart Strong ...
 Is the son of Brad and Mary Ann Strong ...
-Has a younger brother, Reece.
+Has a younger brother, Reece, who also plays baseball at WCU.